Apollon77/smartmeter-obis/README.md

 * Itron EM214 Typ 720
 * Dutch smart-meters (use Serial-Read-only with correct baudrate according to your smart meter if needed and "D0" as protocol)
 * DZG DWS7412.1T
   * *IMPORTANT*: There seems to be a Firmware bug and sometimes the current energy consumptions becomes negative!
 Manual recalculation possible using formular from https://github.com/Apollon77/smartmeter-obis/issues/75#issuecomment-581650736
-* Landis & Gyr E220
+* Landis & Gyr E220, Landis+Gyr E350 EDL21
+  * potentially you need to configure to send some wake up characters
 * ... and many more

 Please send me an info on devices where you have used the library successfully and I will add it here.